Old Yeller-Belly: Plot

-Santa's Little Helper is tethered in the backyard.
-There is an empty beer can there.
-Santa's Little Helper flips the can into the air, balancing it on his nose and drinking the last few drops.
-A Springfield Shopper reporter sees this and takes a photo, which appears on the front page of the newspaper.
-This gets the attention of Duff Beer, who announce that Duffman will be replaced with Santa's Little Helper, as their new mascot, Suds McDuff.
+Santa's Little Helper is tethered in the backyard and neglected until he finds an empty beer can and flips the can into the air, balancing it on his nose and drinking the last few drops.
+A Springfield Shopper reporter witnesses this and takes a photo of the scene, which is printed on the front page of the newspaper.
+Upon seeing the photo, Duff Beer decides to retire Duffman in favor of hiring the dog as their new mascot, renaming him Suds McDuff.
+Before Suds has a chance to make the Simpson family rich, however, his original sleazy owner and racing trainer (previously shown in "Simpsons Roasting on an Open Fire") turns up to prove to Duff Beer that he is Suds's rightful owner, using a tape of a prior TV interview in which Homer unwittingly renounced his ownership of Suds.

-Suds McDuff boosts sales of Duff Beer and the family's fortunes explode.
-However, this prompts Santa's Little Helper's original sleazy owner and racing trainer (from the first episode) to visit the Simpsons and prove that he owns the dog by showing the interview footage of Homer disowning him.
-He becomes Suds' owner again and takes the earnings for himself.